Gary G. Rich

 Retired Managing Partner, PwC

-Mr. Paterson, age 61, retired from PriceWaterhouseCoopers LLP (PwC), an international
+Mr. Paterson, age 63, retired from PriceWaterhouseCoopers LLP (PwC), an international network

-Industrial Products and Services Practices comprising the automotive, consumer and retail, energy, utilities and mining,
+Services Practices comprising the automotive, consumer and retail, energy, utilities and mining,

 for the audit of OAO Gazprom.
 Mr. Paterson joined PwC in 1974 and was admitted as a partner in 1987.
-Since

-Partners internationally.
-He holds extensive knowledge of the energy industry and energy
+He holds extensive knowledge of the energy industry and energy value chain and has been a frequent

-value chain and is a frequent speaker at the World Energy Congress and World Petroleum Congress.
+speaker at the World Energy Congress and World Petroleum Congress.
 Since his retirement from PwC,

 Roger B. Plank